richardgaywood/paydata.org/content/archive/matrix_backport/rules.md

 Your failed Attack actions no longer give you Matrix damage, and your failed Sleaze actions no longer give the target marks against you.

-{{% alert title="Notes" %}}
+{{% design %}}
 *Rejected rules: 6e also reduces matrix damage and changes the damage resistance test, in line with how normal damage works throughout 6e, but I'd rather keep these rules consistent with 5e's damage model.
 6e has a slightly different Matrix repair test using the extended test mechanics, but it's slower to resolve, so I have left it out.
 6e changes the damage codes for dumpshock, again to be inline with the reduced damage codes used throughout the edition.
 This is better left alone in 5e.*

 *However, I've kept the changes to failed actions in, because getting hurt just because you failed to hit someone seems un-fun and (more importantly) not at all how any other Shadowrun combat type works.
 I prefer mechanical consistency across systems, where possible.*
-{{% /alert %}}
+{{% /design %}}

 ## Matrix modes (AR/VR); initiative

 No changes.

+{{% design %}}
-{{% alert title="Notes" %}}*Rejected rule: 6e reduces VR initiative.
+Rejected rule: 6e reduces VR initiative.
 As I'm sticking with the 5e action economy in my game, I don't see the need to backport this change.
-I'm also keeping 5e's +2 dice pool bonus for hot sim VR, as without it hot sim offers a lot of risk for rather modest reward.*
+I'm also keeping 5e's +2 dice pool bonus for hot sim VR, as without it hot sim offers a lot of risk for rather modest reward.
-{{% /alert %}}
+{{% /design %}}

 ## Connections; Noise